RichardLuc/K-Nearest-Neighbors-Script/README.md

 A python script that determines the quality of red wine based on the its features.

 # Instructions
 Have the csv file in the same directory of this script and run it.
+The script uses the dataset from https://archive.ics.uci.edu/ml/datasets/Wine+Quality

 # Initial Goals From Finishing This Project
 - Learn about classification with k nearest neighbors [x]